carlosmspk/LeGitCLI/model/README.md

 TODO: Create decorator to automatically associate RuleType variant to class so we don't need to add all the boiler plate code

-# Scoped Rule Sets
+# Scoped Rulesets

-Scoped Rule Sets simply combine a set of scope conditions (i.e. a Scope) and associate a collection of rules (i.e. a Rule Set).
+Scoped Rulesets simply combine a set of scope conditions (i.e. a Scope) and associate a collection of rules (i.e. a Ruleset).
 Of particular importance:
  - Scope conditions should be evaluated on first-match (order is relevant): check each scope condition, if it matches, use that scope condition's action immediately; if it does not match, carry on to check if the next scope condition matches, and so on...
 If not scope conditions match, by default, exclude ruleset

  - Rules should be all be evaluated.
 The entire pipeline will fail if a single rule mismatches (rules define conditions for a valid git event).
 However, all rules should be validated, in order to collect a single result to report which rules failed